unicode-org/icu4x/docs/tutorials/intro.md

 * First, we call `cargo run` which runs a binary in the crate
 * We tell it that the binary is named `icu4x-datagen`
+* We use `--features bin` to be able to build datagen as a binary (it can also be used as a library)
 * Then we use `--` to separate arguments to `cargo` from arguments to our app
 * Then we pass `--cldr-tag` which informs the program which CLDR version to use
 * Then we pass `--icuexport-tag` which informs the program which ICU-exported data version to use